 Nothing slows down the on boarding process like liability insurance.
 Insurance requirements are a tedious but necessary part of nearly every contract.
 They can delay a freelancer’s start date by weeks, and cause unnecessary friction between them and the company.
 There are a few ways to make this process quick and (relatively) painless.
 The first thing you can do is make sure your insurance requirements for 1099 workers are up to date.
 Outdated insurance requirements are often much higher than necessary, in some cases causing the cost of insurance to outweigh the profit for freelancers.
 This can lead to one of two things – you’ll either be caught up in weeks worth of email negotiations with the freelancer, or they’ll bail and you’ll have to start your search from square one.

 The best way to make sure insurance doesn’t become too big of a barrier is to embed it right into the contracting process.
 Bunker has made this possible for the first time with an online platform that allows you to create and share insurance requirements with your freelancers right from their site.
 Freelancers simply click a link and purchase the required insurance online, with terms as short as three months.
-This saves the freelancers money by allowing them to tailor their insurance to the requirements and length of their contracts, rather than locking them in to annual policies.
+This saves the freelancers money by allowing them to tailor their insurance to the requirements and length of their contracts, rather than locking them into annual policies.
 The software is completely free, and even offers COI tracking and management (which can cost thousands on its own).
 Bunker’s advisors are always available to review your insurance requirements and field any questions your freelancers have, which can save companies 5-6 hours every week.

 4 | Hire Freelancers Who Fit The Project

 Seems like an obvious one, right?
 But really think about what that means for freelancers.
 You have the opportunity to find someone with a skillset as specific as the project you need them for.
 Often, companies will hire freelancers like they hire employees – they look for a broad range of skills that overlaps with what they need for the role.
 With freelancers, you can be much more specific.
 If you’re hiring for a social media campaign, hire someone who specializes in social media.
-You don’t need a well rounded candidate if the task at hand requires specific expertise.
+You don’t need a well-rounded candidate if the task at hand requires specific expertise.

 It’s equally as important to hire the right level of freelancer for the job.
-If you need a large quantity of low level copy written, don’t turn to a seasoned writer.
+If you need a large quantity of low-level copy written, don’t turn to a seasoned writer.
 An overqualified freelancer will not necessarily get the project done more quickly or efficiently – but it will definitely be more expensive.
 If you need a polished, well-researched article, don’t hire an agency that specializes in listicles and product descriptions.
 This will lead to multiple rewrites, vigorous editing, and in some cases more time than you would have spent creating the content yourself.
-Which leads us to the next time saver:
+Which leads us to the next timesaver:

 5 | Cut Down On Rewrites

 The most common road to rewrites is being unclear about your expectations for a project.
-Make sure you’re very clear not only about the content, but the quality you’re looking for as well.
-It can be tempting to downplay the difficulty of a project to attract freelancers at a lower rate, but remember: you get what you paid for.
+Make sure you’re very clear not only about the content but the quality you’re looking for as well.
+It can be tempting to downplay the difficulty of a project to attract freelancers at a lower rate but remember: you get what you paid for.
 If you need a topical blog post, clarify that you don’t expect the freelancer to waste time or resources on research.
 If you expect a higher level of content, tell them that up front.
-Of course when you begin a new relationship with a freelancer or agency, it may take some back and forth to land on content you’re both happy with.
+Of course, when you begin a new relationship with a freelancer or agency, it may take some back and forth to land on the content you’re both happy with.
 However, if you’re spending so much time editing a freelancer’s work that you’ve basically rewritten it by the end, then hiring them was a waste of time for both of you.

 6 | Don’t Outsource by Default